faceleg/pagesofinterest.net/_posts/2024-07-20-technology-managers-achilles-heel.md

 - What context do they have or lack that might be relevant?
 - Is there anything between the words you might have missed?

-The less context someone has, the more possible answers might exist for their questions.
-In these cases, it can be possible to reply succinctly to a rather vague question after considering what they may not know.

 - What are the drivers behind this question?
 - Why are they asking about this *now*?

+The less context someone has, the more possible answers might exist for their questions.
+Ambiguity like this is tough.
+Try to reduce this uncertainty by consider the situation with the questions above.

-Has something happened recently (e.g. an outage, a particularly fiery review meeting, something good) that may have triggered this question?
+When considering how to respond, also consider whether something has happened recently (e.g. an outage, a particularly fiery review meeting, something good) that may have triggered this question?
 How might this influence the response they expect?

 ### Write